mnemnion/orb/doc/md/samples/rich text.md

 Time to add **bold**, **multi-bold**, and **bold \* with\* intermediate**.

+This is **bold /with italic/, which is pretty cool**.
+Yay!

+Although it also doesn't work yet. boo.

 ## italic

 This has _italic_, _double italic_, _italic with // internal_,
 and _italic wit \_\_ markdown internal _.

+## interpolated

+This has interpolated stuff.
+We don't do anything with this yet but it will be important soon. this is double interpolated.